stablekernel/aqueduct/_posts/2016-06-23-inside_the_db.md

 `Query<T>`s created in an Aqueduct application are database-agnostic.
 They are defined in the domain of your `ManagedDataModel` and its `ManagedEntity`s.
 A `PersistentStore` is responsible for translating a `Query<T>` into a specific flavor of SQL and execute that query against a remote database.
 A `ManagedContext` uses a `PersistentStore` to carry out data transmission.

 `PersistentStore` is an abstract class.
-To connect to and interact with a specific flavor of SQL - like PostgreSQL o'r MySQL - a flavor-specific implementation of `PersistentStore` must exist.
+To connect to and interact with a specific flavor of SQL - like PostgreSQL or MySQL - a flavor-specific implementation of `PersistentStore` must exist.
 By default, Aqueduct ships with a `PostgreSQLPersistentStore`.
 A persistent store implementation does the actual translation from Aqueduct `Query<T>`s to a SQL query.
 It also manages a database connection and the transmission of data between your application and a database instance.

 There is nothing that prevents a `PersistentStore` implementation from connecting to and working with a NoSQL database, but the interface is certainly more geared towards SQL databases.